Partially-Supervised Novel Object Captioning Leveraging Context from Paired Data: Abstract

 \section{Abstract}

-In this paper, we propose an approach to improve image captioning solutions for images with novel objects that do not have caption labels in the training dataset.
-Our approach is agnostic to model architecture, and primarily focuses on training technique that uses existing fully paired image-caption data and the images with only the novel object detection labels (partially paired data).
-We create synthetic paired captioning data for these novel objects by leveraging context from existing image-caption pairs.
-We further re-use these partially paired images with novel objects to create pseudo-label captions that are used to fine-tune the captioning model.
-Using a popular captioning model (Up-Down) as baseline, our approach achieves state-of-the-art results on \textit{held-out} MS COCO out-of-domain test split, and improves F1 metric and CIDEr for novel object images by 75.8 and 26.6 points respectively, compared to baseline model that does not use partially paired images during training.
+In this paper, we propose an approach to improve image captioning solution for images with novel objects that do not have caption labels in the training dataset.
+We refer to our approach as Partially-Supervised Novel Object Captioning (PS-NOC).
+PS-NOC is agnostic to model architecture, and primarily focuses on the training approach that uses existing fully paired image-caption data and the images with only the novel object detection labels (partially paired data).
+We create synthetic paired captioning data for novel objects by leveraging context from existing image-caption pairs.
+We then create pseudo-label captions for partially paired images with novel objects, and use this additional data to fine-tune the captioning model.
+We also propose a variant of SCST within PS-NOC, called SCST-F1, that directly optimizes the F1-score of novel objects.
+Using a popular captioning model (Up-Down) as baseline, PS-NOC sets new state-of-the-art results on \textit{held-out} MS COCO out-of-domain test split, i.e., 85.9 F1-score and 103.8 CIDEr.
+This is an improvement of 85.9 and 34.1 points respectively compared to baseline model that does not use partially paired data during training.
+We also perform detailed ablation studies to demonstrate the effectiveness of our approach.